-Style it – The way food is set out on the plate is as important as the way you photograph it.
-Pay attention to the balance of food in a shot (color, shapes etc) and leave a way into the shot (using leading lines and the rule of thirds to help guide your viewer’s eye into the dish).
+The way food is set out on the plate is as important as the way you photograph it.
+Pay attention to the balance of food in a shot.
+This includes color, shapes, etc. Provide a way into the shot, using leading lines and the rule of thirds to help guide your viewer’s eye into the dish.
 One of the best ways to learn is to get some cook books to see how the pros do it.

-Enhance it – A photographer suggested to have some vegetable oil on hand and to brush it over food to make it glisten in your shots.
+Make sure you have some vegetable oil on hand.
+Brush it over the food to make it glisten in your shots.

-Get Down Low – A mistake that many beginner food photographers make is taking shots that look down on a plate from directly above.
-While this can work in some circumstances – in most cases you’ll get a more better shot by shooting from down close to plate level (or slightly above it).
+A mistake that many beginner food photographers make is taking shots that look down on a plate from directly above.
+While this can work in some circumstances, in most cases you wont.
+Get a better shot by shooting from down close to plate level, or slightly above it.

-Macro – Really focusing in upon just one part of the dish can be an effective way of highlighting the different elements of it.
+Focus on just one part of the dish.
+This can be an effective way of highlighting the different elements of it.

-Steam – Having steam rising off your food can give it a ‘just cooked’ feel which some food photographers like.
+Having steam rising off your food can give it a ‘just cooked’ feel which some food photographers like.
 Of course this can be difficult to achieve naturally.
-Food stylists suggested that they add steam with a number of artificial strategies including microwaving water soaked cotton balls and placing them behind food.
+Food stylists suggest that they add steam with a number of artificial strategies.
+This includes microwaving water soaked cotton balls and placing them behind food.